vkmanojk/CS6160_Cryptology/Assignment_2/README.md

 ```bash
 g++ aes.cpp -o aes -march=native -O3
 ```
-*Note:* The `-march=native` flag automatically detects and enables the instruction sets supported by the host CPU (including AES-NI, SSE4.1, and SSSE3).
+The `-march=native` flag automatically detects and enables the instruction sets supported by the host CPU (including AES-NI, SSE4.1, and SSSE3).
 This avoids having to explicitly specify individual architecture flags such as `-maes` or `-msse2`.
 The `-O3` flag enables aggressive compiler optimization, which is critical for establishing an accurate software performance baseline.

 ### 2. $GF(2^3)$ Multiplication Table